damphyr/gaudi/doc/CONFIGURATION.md

  * base - the root directory of the project.
 Usually where the rakefile is.
  * out - the build output directory.
+ * gaudi_modules - the comma separated list of modules to require when loading gaudi

 **All paths in the configuration can be defined absolute or relative to the configuration file.**